Taicang Jiangsu, China Travel Guide

 Not a main concern for non-drivers.

-Taicang, while mainly relying on buses and ride-sharing, also has a few specialized transportation options that add to the what visitors experience, notably within its ancient water towns.
+Taicang, while mainly relying on buses and ride-sharing, also has a few specialized transportation alternatives that add to the what visitors experience, notably within its ancient water towns.
 These methods present special insights and add to the local flavor of your trip.

 Taicang's flat topography means no need for cable cars or funiculars.